 There’s nothing wrong with leaving empty handed — sometimes that’s how it goes.
 Op-shops get new stock all the time so it’s worth going back often to check out what’s new.

-We hope our top 10 op-shopping tips inspire you to check out your local thrift stores!
+We hope tips for op-shopping inspire you to check out your local thrift stores!
 Do you ever shop second hand?
 Tell us your best buy in the comments below!